 The need for Sikhs to organize themselves as a powerful force is greater than ever.
-In recent times we have witnessed increase in injustice, violation of human rights, loss of moral values, and corruption in the religious and political systems.
-These negative factors have affected every part of our life in a most destructive way.
-Unfortunately all of this has taken place not because our enemy is stronger but because we have failed to follow our Guru’s order.
+In recent times we have witnessed an increase in injustice, violation of human rights, loss of moral values, and corruption in the religious and political systems.
+These negative factors have affected every part of our lives in a most destructive way.
+Unfortunately, all of this has taken place not because our enemy is stronger but because we have failed to follow our Guru’s order.
 Guru Gobind Singh Ji clearly warns us of consequences of departing from the principals of Khalsa (Panj Pyare).
-He clearly states that until the Khalasa remain committed to its identity and roles, Guru will give all his edge in their support but when they go astray from their principals then Guru will be indifferent towards them.
+He clearly states that until the Khalasa remains committed to its identity and roles, Guru will give all his edge in their support but when they go astray from their principals then Guru will be indifferent towards them.
 We must ask our self where and how we have gone astray from our true path?
 How it happened so fast that we did not even take notice until now.
 To do this let’s have a look at our past.

-After the Khalsa was initiated in the form of Panj Pyaras, Guru Ji ordered them to to be lead the Panth.
+After the Khalsa was initiated in the form of Panj Pyaras, Guru Ji ordered them to lead the Panth.
 There was great revolution in the hearts of followers of Guru which rippled through religious and political arenas.
 Mahants were the first to feel the blow of these ripples which would become tsunamis for them.
 Corrupt Mahants were practicing ways which were practiced by corrupt pundits/brahmins of that time.
-Some of their rotten practices included stealing money of Sangat to grow their personal wealth, worshiping idols inside Gurdhams, not allowing lower cast to enter Sikh assembly, they went as a far as not allowing Guru Tegh Bahadur to enter Golden Temple.
-The bad smell of these practices was well known to general public which was already tired of them and wanted the real change.
+Some of their rotten practices included stealing the money of Sangat to grow their personal wealth, worshiping idols inside Gurdhams, not allowing the lower cast to enter the Sikh assembly, they went as a far as not allowing Guru Tegh Bahadur to enter Golden Temple.
+The bad smell of these practices was well known to the general public which was already tired of them and wanted the real change.
 Under the direction of Panj Pyara, the Khasa was quick to clean up this mess.
 Most Gurdhams were freed from Mahants control and the local Sangat were given full authority over their Gurdhams.
 Khalsa quickly restored the spirituality and Rahat in all Gurdhams according to the Gurmat.
 This is the greatest achievement which would become the foundation of political revolution.

 As the fall of Mahant system brought many positive changes, one of them was a flow of wealth into the right channels.
 Sangats Dasvand was being used in the right manner.
 Under the brilliant guidance of Guru Gobind Singh Ji new forts were being constructed, new weapons were bought, men were hired to build cavalry, besides Akal Takat four more Takats were set up under the direct command of Panj Pyare at each Takat.